fabregas/leela/README.md

 Leela
 =====

-### Yet another framework for web development for Python3
+### Yet another framework for web development in Python3
 #### We are using `asyncio` library for building extreme scalable web applications with extreme concurrency